Siphon880gh/devbrain/AI Assisted Coding/Google AI Studio (Gemini)/_Google AI Studio - Pro's and Cons.md

 	- You _can_ sync your project to GitHub, but **images synced through GitHub may fail to load** because they appear to get reformatted in a way that works inside AI Studio but not elsewhere.

 	- If you **download the project directly from Google AI Studio**, the images usually come through as normal `.jpg` / `.png` files that load correctly.
 But of course, once you download directly, the unlimited Gemini tokens no longer works (because the API_Key environmental variable wont transfer over and the origin check won't pass).

+- I address how to unlock this vendor lock-in at [[_Google AI Studio - Vendor Unlocking]]
 #### 2) It can be unpredictable when editing code

 Google AI Studio often changes things you didn’t ask it to touch.
 It’s a bit of a dice roll: